 Who knew?
 On their first step out of the nest, these black oystercatcher chicks behave more like featherweight sumo wrestlers than the simpatico siblings they’ll soon become.
-Had I ever misbehaved to such extreme right under my mom’s beak, I’d have expected (and quickly received) a swift cuff upside the head.
+Had I ever misbehaved to such extreme right under my mom’s big beak, I’d have expected — and quickly received — a swift cuff upside the head.

-But here both oystercatcher parents focus their efforts on hatching chick #3, seemingly figuring “kids will be kids.”
-If you look carefully at timecode 01:15, you can actually see chick #3 beginning to chip its way out of the last remaining egg when mom raises up to rotate.
+But I guess figuring “kids will be kids,” both oystercatcher parents remain steadfastly focused on hatching chick #3.
+If you look carefully at timecode 01:15, you can actually see, as mom raises up to rotate, chick #3 beginning to chip its way out of the last remaining egg.

-By day two, the five oystercatchers had become one big happy family (plus me!).
-For anyone who missed the video showing the moment these two pugilists hatched, CLICK HERE.
+By the end of this day, five black oystercatchers had become one big happy family (plus me!).
+And for anyone else who wishes they’d been there too at the very moment these two pugilists hatched, CLICK HERE.